Monte Attell: World bantamweight champion, 1909

 On June 19, 1909, Monte Attell won the World Bantamweight title defeating former champion Frankie Neil at Coffroth's Arena, in an eighteenth-round knockout in Colma, California.
 The bout was billed as a championship for the world bantamweight title.
 According to W. W. Naughton writing for the Oakland Tribune, Attell won every round of the eighteen round bout, which was ended by a full left handed blow to the chin of Frankie Neil.
 Neil reportedly "took a terrible mauling without flinching.
 From the very first it was apparent that the only chance Neil had was to outgame Attell and wear him down by persistent rushing for he was being outpunched at least two to one and the blows of the Hebrew fighter (Attell) were not the easiest either."
 Though Neil was the aggressor through much of the bout, Attell "peppered Neil with straight lefts", brought crushing rights to the jaw, and delivered solid rights to the midsection that eventually took their toll on his opponent.
 In the fifteenth, Neil was down from a left to the stomach, and twice he stumbled to his hands and knees in the clinches.
 He was nearly finished at the end of the round from lefts and rights but was saved by the fifteenth's closing bell.
-Though Attell could not finish Neal in the next two rounds, but in the eighteenth, as Neil first approached, Attell finished him with a straight left to the jaw that put him down for the count.
+Though Attell could not finish Neil in the next two rounds, but in the eighteenth, as Neil first approached, Attell finished him with a straight left to the jaw that put him down for the count.
 Neil had last held the title in 1904, before losing it to British bantamweight Joe Bowker.

 In the seven months following his winning the title on June 19, 1909, Attell successfully defended it seven times.

 Title matches with Jimmy Reagan, 1909

 He fought Jimmy Reagan on February 22, 1909, in a World Bantamweight Title match that resulted in a twenty-round points decision at the Mission Street Arena in San Francisco, California.
-In this exciting match, Attell was down four times in the early rounds, though he came back quickly.
+In this match, Attell was down four times in the early rounds, though he came back quickly.
 The Oakland Tribune had Attell winning every round after the seventh.
 On August 11, 1909, he successfully and more decisively defended his title once again against Jimmy Reagan in a fourth-round knockout in Oakland, California.
 Attell stood toe to toe with Reagan and "outfoxed, outboxed, and outgeneralled him".
 Attell was noted to have fought excellently in close, while maintaining an excellent defense, ducking, dodging, and blocking with great effect.
 He had fought Reagan earlier in a non-title match in Oakland, California, on November 30, 1908, that resulted in a fifteen-round points decision.